-”Mr. Fülei is a Bartók performer of calibre, he approaches characters markedly, makes authentic paces, dares to depart from the enshrined interpretations of the Hungarian Bartók performer practice, which bespeaks of great courage and advanced sovereignty.”
+Mr. Fülei is a Bartók performer of calibre, he approaches characters markedly, makes authentic paces, dares to depart from the enshrined interpretations of the Hungarian Bartók performer practice, which bespeaks of great courage and advanced sovereignty.”

-(Élet és Irodalom, February 2015)
+(Élet és Irodalom, January 2015)

-He has work connection with several Hungarian composers and he is credited with premieres and radio recordings.
+There are more than thirty piano concertos in his repertoire including all the piano concertos by Beethoven, Brahms and Bartók.
+He has been in work connection with several Hungarian composers and he is credited with premieres and radio recordings.

 Detailed biography can be downloaded here: